 What is Process Mapping?

 Process mapping is a tool that visually describes the flow of work from an input to an output in an organization.
 In essence making the invisible visible.
 The activities in the process are documented in a sequential order making it easy to see where value is being added and reveal where a process should be improved.
 It generally focuses on a single value stream and shows who and what activities are involved in a process.
 A value stream is a sequence of activities, that an organization performs to deliver a product through to the customer.
 The product can include anything from materials, information, documents, requests or services.
+In this article, we will discus how to run a Process Mapping workshop.

 What is the purpose of Process Mapping?